tranheim/Succession_functional_diversity/README.md

 # Succession_functional_diversity

+The manuscript is accessible on BioarXiv on this link:

 This repository contains all the necessary code to reproduce the main figures and central data/statistics

 Everything necessary to generate table and figures should already by found in the "data" folder upon download